massgravel/massgrave.dev/online_kms.md

 -   What is left in the system in the activation process?

     -   **If Renewal Task is installed:** After activation, it leaves the KMS Server IP in the registry, which helps you to get the global activation feature whereby the system auto-renews the activation.
-About files and scheduled task, it has been mentioned above.
+About files and scheduled tasks, it has been mentioned above.

-    -   **If Renewal Task is NOT installed:** It leaves a non-existent IP 10.0.0.10 to avoid Office Not Genuine Banner issue.
+    -   **If Renewal Task is NOT installed:** It leaves a non-existent IP 10.0.0.10 to avoid the Office Not Genuine Banner issue.

 -   This script includes the most-stable KMS servers (16) list from all over the world.
 The server selection process is fully automatic.
-Script randomly select a server, tests if it's online, if yes then apply the activation command, if fails, then retry this process maximum of total 3 times for a product.
-Such redundancy makes sure that we get the working KMS server any time.
+Script randomly selects a server, tests if it's online, if yes then apply the activation command, if fails, then retry this process maximum of total 3 times for a product.
+Such redundancy makes sure that we get the working KMS server at any time.

 -   If your system date is incorrect (beyond 180 days) and you are offline, the system will be deactivated, but will automatically reactivate when you correct the system date.

--   The advantage of Online KMS activation is that it doesn't need any KMS binary file and system can be activated using some manual commands or transparent batch script files.
-So this is for those who don't like/have difficulties/trust issues in offline KMS because of its binary files and antivirus detection's.
+-   The advantage of Online KMS activation is that it doesn't need any KMS binary file and the system can be activated using some manual commands or transparent batch script files.
+So this is for those who don't like/have difficulties/trust issues in offline KMS because of its binary files and antivirus detections.

     But if you prefer offline KMS then checkout an open-source activator, abbodi1406's [KMS_VL_ALL](https://github.com/abbodi1406/KMS_VL_ALL_AIO/)